 Dearborn, Michigan, United States

 Is that the geographic area that you want to be in?
 It's really touristy up there.
 But if you want Subway, that's the place to be :) Down by Montezuma (at the bottom of the same peninsula) there is a group called http://www.proyectomontezuma.org/ that seems to be doing a lot for the community.
 I know I've seen their staff working with local kids at the local elementary school (during regular hours) so I figure they're doing good (I might be mixing up my timeline, maybe they formerly worked at the school, but I don't think so).
 They're on Facebook too.
 The Montezuma area is awesome.
 My blog posts tagged about it http://garysaid.com/tags/montezuma/ and my photo site of Montezuma and the general area http://montezumapacific.com/ I just REALLY enjoy it down that way.
 There are a few other places down there too that offer Spanish, but I'd be tempted to start with them.
 They offer all sorts of classes.
 I'm planning on taking a surfing class with them next time I'm down there (next month).
-Gary over 7 years ago
+Gary about 8 years ago

 I am planning a trip to costa rica.
 What are some non-touristic places with wildlife near the coast?

 On the pacific coast at the bottom of a peninsula there, near Montezuma, is a natural park called Cabo Blanco Nature Reserve that's supposed to be the most untouched park they have (you're limited to the paths there).
 It's a nice park, $10 to get in, open Wednesday to Sunday, 8 am - 4 pm.
 Some people will tell you it's only closed Monday, that is false, they will swear it and they are wrong; it was closed only Monday for years and they changed it a few years ago.
 Here are a few pictures I took there.
 The Montezuma area is awesome.
-My blog http://garysaid.com/tags/montezuma/ and my photo site of Montezuma and the general area http://montezumapacific.com/ Gary over 7 years ago
+My blog http://garysaid.com/tags/montezuma/ and my photo site of Montezuma and the general area http://montezumapacific.com/ Gary about 8 years ago